fabricior/rsvp-telegram-bot/README.md

 ## Getting started
 ### Setup Bot in a group chat

 ⚠ Below steps assume you have already [created your own telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and you have either deployed this code somewhere *or* you are running it **locally**.
-In the future, I might add a docker support to simplify the rollout to a prod environment.
+In the future, I might add docker support to simplify the rollout to a prod environment.
 ATM, instructions to deploy to a prod environment would be rather manual, so I'll skip them for now.
 As mentioned earlier, you can run it locally.
 See the [Development section](#Development) for details.

 1. Add your bot as **Administrator** to a group chat.